qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 # I. Notes
 - **iTunes 12.6.5 only works on Windows**.
 Apple killed iTunes 12.6.5 on macOS.
 Even if you manage to get iTunes 12.6.5 on your Mac, the download feature will not work.
 - The Guide seems complicated, but it's very easy to follow.
-Plus, you only need to do Step 1, 2, and 3 for the first time (There are 5 steps in total).
+Plus, you only need to do Step 1, 2, and 3 once (There are 5 steps in total).
 - Jailbreak is **NOT** needed.
 Since the iPA comes directly from iTunes, it's encrypted and can be installed without Sideload.
 The IPA is 100% legit!
-- You can get the old version of any apps as long as that version is still **available** on AppStore.
+- You can get any version of any apps, as long as that version is still **available** on AppStore.
 ***

 # II.
 Requirements